clayton-halim/cs246e-notes/Notes/problem_13.md

 }
 ```

-In the case of `args`, wew don't know if the args are lvalue, rvalues or a mix.
+In the case of `args`, we don't know if the args are lvalue, rvalues or a mix.
 Want to call `move` on args if and only if the args are rvalues.

 ```C++